 User can specify the number of flags between frames to vary the data utilization.

 The receiving part receives the frames and verifies if the received frames conform to the specified pattern data sequence and frame length.
-The following
+The following errors are counted:

 - Frame errors - HDLC zero bit insertion/deletion error that are constituted by non-integral number of octets between flags